What Are AI Detection Tools?

 This demonstrates the flip side of the issue: AI detectors occasionally fail to detect genuine AI content.

 Considering these restrictions, AI Detection tools should not be used at all or should be used very cautiously by schools and employers.
-For the following, some practices would be beneficial.
+Educational institutions using tools like Scribbr's AI detector should implement the following practices to ensure fairness:

 Do not depend on AI detectors as the only proof.
 A detection score must not be the only reason for suspecting a person of AI use.
 These tools must only be used as a point of reference for further investigation, not as conclusive evidence.